DeepSec-prover/DeepSec-prover.github.io/manual/gui.md

  * The _Notification_ section allows to configure the behaviour of pop-up windows.
 One can define the duration a pop-up window appears, which result notifications should be notified (batch, run, query), and define whether warning and error pop-ups should be "sticky", i.e., only disappear after manual removal.
 The behaviour can be tested using the _Test Notifications_ button.

- * The _Scan for new batch_ button will be explained by Vincent, as I am not completely sure how this works ;-).
+ * The _Scan for new batch_ button allows to scan for batches and runs that were run using the command line.
+These runs are then added to the list of batches in the _Results_ section.
+When the `--title` option is used with the [command line](#commad), the provided title will be used in the list.